TD4B/Sploitly/readme.md

-This is a simple script intended to automatically enumerate and gather more information about a target we are already interested in over the network.
+This is a simple script intended to automatically enumerate and gather information about a target.

 The script automate(s) the first stages of information gathering, enumeration as well as fingerprinting/probing and then outputs the data to a file for reading.

 ```
 Requirements ->